Shristi-Kammar/Netflix-Content-Analysis/README.md

 5. **Top 10 Countries by Content**: A bar chart showing the top 10 countries in terms of content production, split by movies and TV shows.
 6. **Top 10 Genres**: A bar chart displaying the most popular genres on Netflix, such as Dramas, Documentaries, and Stand-Up Comedy.

-## 🛠️ Project Requirements

-To replicate this project, you will need:
-- **Tableau Desktop** for dashboard creation and visualization.
-- The **Netflix Titles Dataset** as the data source.

 ## 📈 Key Insights